MapleWorld/Mudio/README.md

 # Piano Website
-A social community piano website that allows people to post, listen, teach, and share music sheet and knowledge.
+A social community website that allows people to post, listen, teach, and share music sheet and knowledge.

 Got the idea from www.gangqinpu.com.
 Personally, I really like this website and it helped me so much when I was first learning piano, it really inspired and motivated me to learn piano.